duncanbradley/axis-extension/draft.md

 Manipulating upper axis limits in bar charts provides insight into the use of cue to denominator information.
 Garcia-Retamero and Galesic (2010) showed participants non-stacked bar charts displaying only the foreground information (those affected by a risk).
 This effect was replicated by Okan et al. (2018), who found increased understanding of risk when the denominator was present, demonstrating that insufficient attention to denominators reduces comprehension of presented information.
 In addition, inclusion of labels eliminated this effect, increasing comprehension in displays without denominator information on the axis.

 Is the focus on magnitudes really on magnitudes?
+Stone et al. 2015 discusses the importance of look at interpretations of magnitude.
 Okan et al. (2018) - DV:
 Stone et al. (2017) - DV:
 Garcia-Retamero and Galesic (2010) - DV: